-Terminating a 401(k) Plan
+Terminating a Profit Sharing Plan

-401(k) plans must be established with the intention of being continued indefinitely.
+Profit sharing plans must be established with the intention of being continued indefinitely.
 However, business needs may require employers to terminate their plans.
-For example, you may want to establish another type of retirement plan instead of the 401(k) plan.
+For example, you may want to establish another type of retirement plan instead of the profit sharing plan.

-Typically, the process of terminating a 401(k) plan includes amending the plan document, distributing all assets, and filing a final Form 5500.
+Typically, the process of terminating a profit sharing plan includes amending the plan document, distributing all assets, and filing a final Form 5500.
 You must also notify your employees that the plan will be discontinued.
-Check with your plan's financial institution or a retirement plan professional to see what else you must do to terminate your 401(k) plan.
+Check with your plan's financial institution or a retirement plan professional to see what else you must do to terminate your profit sharing plan.